chbatey/chbatey.github.io/_posts/2016-11-01-docker-perf-syscalls.md

 I'm a developer and now accidental platform person who now manages a lot of servers all running Kubernetes/Docker and sometimes I wonder what on earth all the containers are up to.

-Well perf can tell us which system calls are bing made at a cgroup level.
+Well perf can tell us which system calls are being made at a cgroup level.

 Added [here](https://lwn.net/Articles/421574/) back in 2011 by Google.